 Brette's Answer: You should meet with an attorney to discuss the specific facts of your situation.
 In most states, when separate funds are used to buy joint property during the marriage, they are converted to marital property.

 Lucy's Question: We built a house 2 years ago and my parents helped with $40K which we put into the house.
 We have only about $80K in equity if we sell today at market price.
 Am I entitled to the $40K my parents sent me or do I have to share it with him?

 Brette's Answer: You need to talk to your attorney but it appears you converted this gift (which would be separate property) into marital property when you used it to buy a residence in both your names.

 Rhonda's Question: We sold our first home several years ago and used that equity along with a "gift" his father gave us for the down payment on second home.
 His father's name is on the deed.
-Do we have to give back his dad's gift when equity is split in the divorce?
+Do we have to give back his dad's gift when splitting the equity in divorce?

 Brette's Answer: A gift doesn't have to be returned.
 If the gift was to both of you it isn't a problem.
 The issue will be the father-in-law's name of the deed.
 Technically he is an owner in the property.
 You need to consult with an attorney who will help you work through this.

 Stephanie's Question: In the state of Florida, a son co-signs for his dad on a mortgage.
 The son will sign the mortgage as a non-occupying married person and that his wife has no interest in the property.
 The son is now getting a divorce.
 Can a judge side with the "wife" and allow her to have interest in the Dad's Home?